 5. Don’t start your price too high. (- or too low for that matter – don’t take the piss!)
 Start bargaining at half of whatever they say, that gives you plenty of room for the price to creep up.

-6. Ask for extras to be thrown in, if they’re adamant on the price, try a ‘how about give me this and this for this price’ or a ‘what if I buy three will you give me this price.’
-Just make sure you actually want seven colourful hats with bells on before you start the bargaining.
+6. Ask for extras to be thrown in, if they’re adamant about the price, try a ‘how about give me this and this for this price’ or a ‘what if I buy three will you give me this price.’
+Just make sure you actually want seven colourful hats with bells on before you start the bargaining!

 1. Get too carried away.
 Bargaining for your goods from 7/11 will get you some funny looks.
 You can’t haggle everywhere!